 One of the special perks of having Dr. Shimon Gibson as our director at our UNC Charlotte sponsored Mt.
 Zion excavations is having him guide us about the Old City of Jerusalem.
 Dr. Gibson, or “Shimon,” as we affectionately call him, is not only an expert on the archaeology of the ancient Levant but he is surely knows more about the history of the exploration of 19th century Jerusalem than anyone alive.
 He is full of tales of authors like Mark Twain or Herman Melville, or early explorers like Claude Conder, Charles Wilson, Conrad Schick, Frederick Bliss, and Archibald Dickie–not to mention the venerable T. H. Lawrence, about whom he is presently writing a book.
 He regularly entertains us with his abundant stories, both in the field and walking about the Old City.
 One of the essential pilgrimages for all of our students, volunteers, and other excavators is the short walk to the historic Mt Zion cemetery just a few hundreds yards from our dig on the old British “Gobat” property, named after Anglican Bishop Samuel Gobat.
-Today the buildings house Jerusalem University College, formerly the American Institute of Holy Land Studies.
+Today the buildings house Jerusalem University College, formerly the American Institute of Holy Land Studies directed by our friend, President Paul Wright.